housecurve/housecurve.github.io/docs/tuning/time_align.md

 When an audio system contains limited range speakers (subwoofers, bi-amped speakers, etc) time alignment becomes an important adjustment.

-HouseCurve supports two methods of time aligning speakers.
-The [magnitude method](#time-align-using-magnitude) and the [phase method](#time-align-using-phase).
-The magnitude method is simpler, the phase method can be more accurate.

 ### What is time alignment?

 At the crossover frequencies of an audio system, sound transitions from one speaker to another.
 In this region, speakers on either side of the crossover are active.
 If sound leaves the speakers at different times, [destructive interference](https://www.phys.uconn.edu/~gibson/Notes/Section5_2/Sec5_2.htm) (or “cancellation”) can occur leading to audible dips in the sound level at the crossover frequency.
 These dips cannot be fixed by equalization.